ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.hidden.md

 A single default port group was created for the management network.
 Edit this port group to make sure it has all the characteristics of the management port group on the standard vSwitch, such as VLAN id, NIC teaming, and failover settings.

-In this example the 'VLAN ID' will be changed to be '100', as this is where the vCenter is configured.
+In this example the `VLAN ID` will be changed to be `100`, as this is where the vCenter is configured.

 Create the additional Port Groups for the other VMKs:

-* Hosts: 'dpg-vmk'; no VLAN
+* Hosts: **dpg-vmk**; no VLAN
-* vMotion: 'dpg-vmotion'; VLAN 200
+* vMotion: **dpg-vmotion**; VLAN 200
-* vSAN: 'dpg-vsan'; VLAN 300
+* vSAN: **dpg-vsan**; VLAN 300

 To create a Port Group in distributed switch:

 1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
-2. On the vSphere Client Home page, click Networking and navigate to the distributed switch.
+2. On the vSphere Client Home page, click **Networking** and navigate to the distributed switch.
-3. Right-click the distributed switch and select Distributed port group > New distributed port group.
+3. Right-click the distributed switch and select Distributed port group > **New distributed port group**.
-4. On the Name and location page, enter the name of the new distributed port group, or accept the generated name, and click Next.
+4. On the **Name and location** page, enter the name of the new distributed port group, or accept the generated name, and click Next.
-5. On the Configure settings page, set the general properties for the new distributed port group and click Next.
+5. On the **Configure settings** page, set the general properties for the new distributed port group and click **Next**.
 6. Use the VLAN type drop-down menu to specify the type of VLAN traffic filtering and marking.
 Select VLAN and in the VLAN ID text box, enter the VLAN number.
-7. (Optional) On the Security page, edit the security exceptions and click Next.
+7. (Optional) On the **Security** page, edit the security exceptions and click Next.
 No changes needed here for this example.
-8. (Optional) On the Traffic shaping page, enable or disable Ingress or Egress traffic shaping and click Next.
+8. (Optional) On the **Traffic shaping** page, enable or disable Ingress or Egress traffic shaping and click Next.
 No changes needed here for this example.
-9. (Optional) On the Teaming and failover page, edit the settings and click Next.
+9. (Optional) On the **Teaming and failover** page, edit the settings and click Next.
 No changes needed here for this example.
-10. (Optional) On the Monitoring page, enable or disable NetFlow and click Next.
+10. (Optional) On the **Monitoring** page, enable or disable NetFlow and click Next.
 No changes needed here for this example.
-11. (Optional) On the Miscellaneous page, select Yes or No and click Next.
+11. (Optional) On the **Miscellaneous** page, select Yes or No and click Next.
 No changes needed here for this example.
-12. On the Ready to complete page, review your settings and click Finish.
+12. On the **Ready to complete** page, review your settings and click **Finish**.

 ## Create the vMotion Kernel Interfaces